gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 This will (if successful) send a small transaction at the cost of -0.00011 GRC.
 This should add your CPID with the next superblock.

 To see if your CPID is included, go to the Console and type `beaconreport`.
-If your CPID is present, sync the Neural Network by typing `syncdpor2` in the Console.
-If successful, the output should be '"syncing": 1'.

 If your CPID is not included, wait for the next superblock.
 In case your CPID isn't included after a few superblocks, try resending your beacon